Master the art of time lapse photography

 You’ve probably seen some of the beautiful time lapse videos floating around the internet.
 Wouldn’t it be great to capture time in motion like that, really showing how a scene changes over time instead of just showing one particular moment?
 Think that would be complicated?
 Not at all, it's actually easy and fun.
 You don't have to master video editing create moving images.

 During this 4 week online course you’ll learn to capture the element of time in your images, using the equipment and software you probably already own.
+Each week you'll receive the course documentation including assignments, allowing you to practice what you have learned.
+I will provide you with personal feedback on your work and answer any questions you might have along the way.

 Take your shots from average to awesome